ENG06083 2019 Manufacturing and Engineering Technology 202

 Description

 This module is designed to further develop a student’s practical workshop skills while also giving in-depth knowledge to non-traditional manufacturing techniques commonly used in industry.
+On completion of this module a student should have acquired the skills to successfully plan and complete the manufacture and assembly/disassembly processes of mechanical systems, taking into account the associated maintenance operations of a mechanical system.

 Learning Outcomes